“Draw your chair up close to the edge of the precipice and I’ll tell you a story.” ― F. Scott Fitzgerald

 Trust between lawyer and client.
 And a narrative that persuades, whatever the audience—judge or jury, prosecutor or regulator, adversary or ally.

 I base my practice first on trust, then on persuasion.
 Trust gets you to a comfort level; persuasion allows us to solve problems by shaping someone else’s thinking.
-From white-collar criminal prosecutions to toxic torts, from D&O lawsuits to professional liability claims, from electronic-discovery advice to alternative-fee arrangements—all of which I do—none of it matters unless there is trust and a narrative.

-When they blame management.
+Let's talk when they blame management.

 In the current economic and political climate, directors, officers and professionals—accountants, investment bankers, business consultants and lawyers—are ripe targets for blame.
 I’ve handled most types of directors’ and officers’ and professional liability litigation—fiduciary duty lawsuits, malpractice claims and contract disputes, claims for securities fraud and tortious interference with contractual and business relations, and recovery actions brought by trustees of bankrupt publicly-traded companies.

-When technology meets law, and it’s not going well.
+Let’s talk when technology meets law, and it’s not going well.

 As a lawyer in the firm's Electronic Discovery and Digital Information practice, I represent companies and individuals in a host of electronic-information issues pre-trial, at trial and on appeal.

-What else might be useful to know about me?
+What else might be useful to know?

 I’m a member of several state bars (Alabama, Mississippi, Georgia and the District of Columbia), and I was in school for a long time: undergraduate degree from Washington & Lee University; graduate degrees from the Institute for European Studies (Geneva, Switzerland) and Washington University in St. Louis; and a law degree from Harvard University.
 While at Harvard, I was Editor-in-Chief of the Harvard Journal of Law & Public Policy, which was more fun than class.